GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

-Choose an instance name and [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for the app.
+Choose an instance name and [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) for the application.
 In most cases, you can use the `default` namespace.

 ```shell
 export APP_INSTANCE_NAME=sonarqube-1